Show Me the Money (South Korean TV series): Season 2 (2013)

 The second season of SMTM began airing on June 7, 2013, and was again hosted by Eun Ji-won.
-Contestants were split into two hip hop crews, "Meta Crew," led by MC Meta of the group Garion, and "D.O Crew," led by Lee Hyun Do, formerly of '90s hip hop duo Deux.
-The season's contestants included several rappers who would go on to become well-known artists, including LE of EXID, DinDin, Mad Clown, and Swings.
+Contestants were split into two hip hop crews.
+Meta Crew (led by rapper MC Meta of the group Garion) consisted of Zizo, Soul Dive, Mad Clown, Outsider, J'Kyun, Wutan, and Koala.
+Meanwhile, Lee Hyun Do (formerly of '90s hip hop duo Deux) led D.O Crew, which consisted of Lexy, Baechigi, DinDin, Swings, Kanto, Jo Woo-jin, and King Kong.

 The winner of the second season was hip hop trio Soul Dive, mentored by MC Meta.